 • You are not required to pay the application fee.
 The system will prompt you to pay but simply ignore the prompt.

-• You may upload proof of your degree into any uploadable section.
+• You may upload transcripts into any uploadable section.
 (If you have any issues, please send a copy of your transcript to GRAD@qc.cuny.edu) All applicants must submit a cover letter indicating application as a non-degree candidate for the Algebra for All (A4A) & CUNY Micro-credential program.
 Please note your application will not be processed unless you include both the cover letter and transcripts.
 Missing items will cause unnecessary delays in the processing of your application.

 • At the end of this process, it is necessary to click the “Submit Application” link at the bottom right-hand side of the page.